Persona 5 Palace Tips and Strategy

 While you do have the ability to wield at least 12 persona, having strategies is still a good idea.
 After all, different palaces have different shadows.
 Each palace has a select set of shadows with specific elemental affinities.
-Knowing their elemental affinities can greatly affect what kinds of strategies you can use.
+Knowing their elemental affinities can greatly affect what kinds of strategy you can employ.

-Having a healer is a benefit no matter the strategy.
+No team would be complete without a support Persona.
 This will lower your SP consumption in the long run.
-When running through the first palace, your first healing skill will most likely be Dia.
-Its owner?
-Pixie.
-Because of her healing abilities, you’ll save you a lot of SP by being able to focus on physical attacks.
+When running through the first palace, your first healing skill will most likely be Dia and among the persona, Pixie is a great example.
+Because of her healing abilities, she’ll help you save a lot of SP by having the other personas focus on physical attacks.
 Synchronize physical attacks and healing abilities to minimize SP consumption.

 In the latter parts of the game however, you can upgrade your healers as you go along.
 From Dia, you can get Diarama and finally Diarahan or Salvation.
 However, these are all single target abilities.
 When using these, focus on healing either the main character or the party member with a physical attack persona.
 In Persona 5, your main physical attackers Ryuji using Captain Kidd/Seiten Taisei of the Chariot Arcana and Yusuke Kitagawa with his Goemon/Kamu Susano-o.

 Later on, you’ll have all-heal skills.
 These are Media, Mediarama, and Mediarahan.
 These skills can easily turn battles around in your favor.
 Most persona that have those skills are from the Priestess Arcana.